ashinzekene/react-music-player/CONTRIBUTING.md

   ### <a name="submit-pr" > </a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search[GitHub](https://github.com/ashinzekene/react-music-player/pulls) for an open or closed PR that relates to your submission.You don't want to duplicate effort.
+* Search [GitHub](https://github.com/ashinzekene/react-music-player/pulls) for an open or closed PR that relates to your submission.You don't want to duplicate effort.

     * Make your changes in a new git fork: